This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations

-• Replace whipped cream with meringue for a classic Southern banana pudding feel.
+- Replace whipped cream with meringue for a Southern banana pudding feel.

 How To Make Banana Pudding From Scratch

-Step 1: Start by making the banana whipped cream.
-Add heavy cream to a medium saucepan over low heat.
-Bring to a low simmer, about 10 minutes, then add in sliced bananas.
-Remove from heat and allow it to sit at room temperature for an hour, then cover with plastic wrap and place into the refrigerator.
-For at least 4 hours, until cold throughout (ideally overnight for the best flavor).
+Step 1: Make the banana-infused cream.
+Warm the heavy cream in a saucepan over low heat until it reaches a low simmer, then add the sliced bananas.
+Remove from the heat and let the bananas steep in the cream for 1 hour at room temperature, then cover and chill for at least 4 hours, or overnight for the best flavor.

 Assemble the Banana Pudding

-Step 5: Now assemble.
+Step 5: Assemble the layers.
 In a 7 or 8 inch trifle dish (I used this trifle bowl).
-Add just enough whipped cream to the bottom of the bowl to coat.
-Add in a layer of chessman cookies,
+Add just enough whipped cream to the bottom of the bowl to coat, then add a layer of Chessman cookies.

 Step 6: Then add sliced bananas, then cover with half of the pudding.
 Sprinkle a layer of graham cracker crumbs on top, and then repeat.
-For the top layer, after adding the graham cracker crumbs, top with bananas, slightly crushed chessman cookies, and the remaining banana whipped cream.
-Sprinkle any remaining chessman cookies on top and garnish with sliced bananas.
+For the top layer, after adding the graham cracker crumbs, top with bananas, slightly crushed Chessman cookies, and the remaining banana whipped cream.
+Sprinkle any remaining Chessman cookies on top and garnish with sliced bananas.
+Chill for at least 2 hours before serving.

 Pro Tips